ncepu-epai/CampNet-for-UAV-images-detection/README.md

    ***2.Context information fusion:***

         Fuse the object feature information and its contextual information to reduce the false detection in the complex image background.
-In the UAV inspection images, there are some objects highly like the bolts, and they also would be detected as regions of interest (RoI) by RPN.
+In the inspection images, there are some objects highly like the bolts, and they also would be detected as regions of interest (RoI) by RPN.
 Because a bolt usually exists on a particular part of a power transmission tower, the surrounding information around the bolt helps to distinguish the defective bolts from similar objects.
 We tried three different fusion strategies, all